Applications for the 2023 Fund for Latino Scholarship are now closed. Recipients will be announced in mid July, 2023.

 3) Participation in a program of the APSA Centennial Center for Political Science and Public Affairs

 Institutional proposals to enhance the recruitment and retention of Latino/a undergraduate and/or graduate students, must include certification that the host institution, department, or program will provide direct financial support at least equal to the maximum $1000 grant from the Fund.
 Previous successful experience with similar projects would be advantageous, but is not required; we encourage institutional applicants to be innovative.
 Each grantee must submit a two-page application form, available online, summarizing current research activities which are relevant to the grant.
-This form may be submitted electronically or by hard copy, but must in either case be submitted to us, postmarked or electronically time-stamped.

 Grantees must submit a follow-up report to APSA no later than October 1st (for individual awards) and one year after the award date (for institutional awards).

 Grants may be awarded to any programs and/or individuals involved in the successful recruitment of promising Latinos into the discipline of political science or, alternatively, grants may be given directly to individual Latino/Latina students (at both undergraduate and graduate levels) who are participating in discipline-related programs and activities.
 Latino political science faculty in contingent, junior level, tenure-track, and other positions are also eligible to apply for and receive Latino Fund grants to be used for teaching, research or publishing activities.
-Individuals conducting research on Latino politics are also eligible to apply.
+All Individuals conducting research on Latino politics in the US context are also eligible to apply.